Autenti

-Autenti (Latin: Rite Autentensis) was a Roman–Berber civitas and bishopric in Africa Proconsularis.
+Autenti (Latin: Autentensis) was a Roman–Berber civitas and bishopric in Africa Proconsularis.
 It was a diocese of the Roman Catholic Church.

 Autenti was a civitas of the Roman province of Byzacena, the ruins of which are situated between Sbeitla and Thyna in modern Tunisia.
 The town was the seat of an ancient episcopal see.

 There are two known bishops of Autenti.